top of page

 • No actual muscle-memory development

-In 2025, the global training landscape is shifting from VR to Mixed Reality (MR), especially with the introduction of high-fidelity headsets like the Varjo XR-4.
+By 2025, the global training landscape is shifting from VR to Mixed Reality (MR), particularly with the introduction of high-fidelity headsets like the Varjo XR-4.
+This guide explains why MR is set to revolutionise training in these fields.

 What Is Virtual Reality (VR)?

-VR places the user inside a fully digital environment.
-Everything is computer-generated:
+VR immerses the user in a fully digital environment.
+Everything is computer-generated, including:

 • Digital hands